tufanbarisyildirim/gonginx/README.md

 ![reportcard](https://goreportcard.com/badge/github.com/tufanbarisyildirim/gonginx) [![Actions Status](https://github.com/tufanbarisyildirim/gonginx/workflows/Go/badge.svg)](https://github.com/tufanbarisyildirim/gonging/actions)

-Gonginx is an Nginx configuration parser helps you to parse, edit, regenerate your nginx config in your go applications.
+Gonginx is an Nginx configuration parser helps you to parse, edit, regenerate your nginx config files in your go applications.
+It makes managing your banalcer configurations easier.
+We use this library in a tool that discovers microservices and updates our the nginx balancer config.
+We will make it opensource soon.

-## Supporting Blocks/Directives
+## Supporting Blocks/Directives - TODO
 Generated a to-do/feature list from a full nginx config examle to track how is going.
+Most common directives will be checked when they implemented.
+But blocks will be checked when we fully support their sub directives.

 - [ ] `user       www www;  ## Default: nobody`